-Editor's note: to be provided.

 7.9 Solution #9: Encrypted transfer of Milenage OP value between UDR and UDM/ARPF

 7.9.1 Introduction

 This solution addresses key issue #7 on "protection of Milenage OP value during transfer out of UDR".

 If stored in the UDR, the Milenage OP value is always transported in encrypted form during its transfer from UDR to UDM/ARPF.